WET BASEMENT AND CRAWL SPACE

 secondary measures to alleviate a wet basement or crawl space

-problem--either along with the above measures or alone,
+problem--either along with the above measures,

 depending on the situation.
 Additional measures include the

 - Installing trenches or

 inside perimeter of the foundation wall and from